matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 the core team is also signified by membership of the +matrix:matrix.org Matrix community.

-TODO: spell out some responsibilities.
-Erik suggests something like:
+Responsibilities include:
- * Helping to ensure the quality of the projects' repositories
+ * Helping ensure the quality of the projects' code repositories
+ * Ensuring all commits are reviewed
- * That all projects follow the Matrix spec
+ * Ensuring that all projects follow the Matrix spec
+ * Helping architect the implementations
+ * Contributing code to the implementations
- * Engaging with the people in a way that fosters a healthy and happy community
+ * Fostering contributions and engaging with contributors constructively in a way that fosters a healthy and happy community
  * Following the Guiding Principles and promoting them within the community

 Code Core Team members volunteer their time for free to work on the project.